sag7221/Brazilian_EComm_Predictions/README.md

 With dirty data you will find yourself creating problems.
 More problems equals wasted resources and businesses want to make money not hemorrhage money.
 With that being said, the process was first started by looking for four commom types of dirty data (Duplicates, errors, unnecessary information, or missing information).

 **The Filth**
 - Right off that bat, Mandy was able to identify the filth in our data.
-The Geolocation data had some inconsistencies in the spelling of cities and states.
+The geolocation data had some inconsistencies in the spelling of cities and states.
 For example Through the data you would find the input for "city" in four different variations: SP, sp, sao paulo, or Sao Paulo.
 This created an issues with the data in three different ways - one, we're now prone to errors, two, we have unnecessary information as well, which in turn means our table size is much bigger than it needs to be (Table size bigger than it needs to be is our number three).
 This process was on a rinse and repeat cycle for the rest of the csv files.

 **The Wash**
 - The solution to the filth was simple.
 It must be **standardized** and **compressed**.
 By standardizing the data, Mandy was able to eliminate the possiblity of errors from inconsistences in spelling or variations of certain inputs.
-Now, for the unnecessary to become necessary, by grouping the latitude, longitude, state, and zip, and then taking the average of the latitude and longitude, where the state, city, and zip are the same (bare with us), the outcome cleaned the up duplicates and reduced the table size from one million records to nineteen thousand records!
+Now, for the unnecessary to become necessary, by grouping the latitude, longitude, state, and zip, and then taking the average of the latitude and longitude, where the state, city, and zip are the same (bare with us), the outcome cleaned up the duplicates and reduced the table size from one million records to nineteen thousand records!
 Now that is what we like to call, ***clean***.

 ### Phase Three - Construction